A Resource-Competitive Jamming Defense: Introduction

+We describe our network model and define the communication problem addressed in this work. {\bf Las Vegas Property:} Communication of $m$ from Alice to Bob must be guaranteed with probability 1; that is, we require a Las Vegas algorithm.
+An obvious motivation for this Las Vegas property is a critical application, such as the dissemination of an important security update, where success is paramount.

+The Las Vegas property has additional merit in multi-hop wireless networks where Monte Carlo algorithms may not be adequate.
+In particular, the failure probability in any single hop of a route may be small in the size of the broadcast neighborhood $n$.
+However, for large networks of total size $N$, it may be the case that $n\ll N$ and so a union bound over the path length may fail to offer a high-probability guarantee of correctness.

+{\bf Channel Utilization:} Sending or listening on the communication channel by Alice and Bob occurs in discrete units called {\it slots}.
+For example, under the common IEEE 802.11g, a slot may correspond to an actual time slot ($9\mu$s) in a time division multiple access (TDMA) type access control protocol.
+For simplicity, we assume that the message $m$ fits within a single slot; otherwise, we can send $m$ piecewise.

-A distinguishing feature of our results is that in all of these previous works, the notion of cost relative to the adversary is virtually ignored.
-The work that comes closest to our approach is that of Gilbert~{\it et al.}~\cite{gilbert:malicious} in their consideration of jamming gain which is roughly defined as the ratio of the duration of the disruption to the adversary's cost for causing the disruption.
-However, this is very different from resource competitiveness which involves a comparison of the correct players' cost to that of the adversary.
-Another significant difference between our work and those previous is that our notion of cost incorporates both sending and listening costs, the latter of which has been largely overlooked.
-Surprisingly, listening costs are substantial.
-For example, the send and listen costs for the popular Telos motes~\cite{polastre:telos} are 38mW and 35mW, respectively, and these are the dominant costs for an active device.
-A similar relationship between the send and listen costs holds for the well-known MICA family of devices~\cite{mica2,micaz}.
+The cost for sending or listening is $1$ per slot.
+This is a normalized cost meant to reflect the fact that sending and listening on the channel typically dominates the operational costs of LPN devices.
+For example, in the WSN setting, the send (at a transmit power of $0$ dBm) and listen costs for the popular Telos motes~\cite{polastre:telos} are 38mW and 35mW, respectively, and these far exceed the other operations costs for an active device.
+A similar relationship between the send and listen costs holds for the older, well-known MICA family of devices~\cite{micaz}.